 Like other WholeHearted foods, the recipe contains two strains of probiotic bacteria, along with prebiotic fiber to feed it.
 The food is guaranteed to contain 2 million CFUs per pound.

-Overall, this food has high protein content, moderate fat, and low carbohydrate content.
+Overall, this food has high protein content, moderate fat, and moderate carbohydrate content.
 It has about 26 calories per ounce.

-With less than 10% carbohydrate content, no carrageenan, and a meat-first ingredient list, this is one of the better wet foods on the market.
-If you’re on a budget and looking for a species-appropriate food without animal by-products or artificial colors, this WholeHearted formula might be a good option for you.
+If you’re on a budget and looking for a relatively species-appropriate food without animal by-products or artificial colors, this WholeHearted formula might be a good option for you, but those seeking low-carb food may have to look elsewhere.

 Ingredients We Liked: Chicken, Tuna Oil